OCA/commission/sale_commission_product_criteria_discount/readme/USAGE.rst

 Make sure "Discounts" are enabled in General Settings > Sale

-Go to Sales > Commission Management > Commission Type
+Go to Commissions > Configuration > Commission Type

 In a record of type "Product criteria", create or select a line > set field "Based on" = "Discount"